AmarisAI/incubator-superset/docs/installation.rst

 Getting Started
 ---------------

-Superset is tested against Python ``2.7`` and Python ``3.4``.
+Amarisset is tested against Python ``2.7`` and Python ``3.4``.
 Airbnb currently uses 2.7.* in production.
 We do not plan on supporting Python ``2.6``.

 Cloud-native!
 -------------

-Superset is designed to be highly available.
+Amarisset is designed to be highly available.
 It is "cloud-native" as it has been designed scale out in large, distributed environments, and works well inside containers.
 While you can easily
-test drive Superset on a modest setup or simply on your laptop, there's virtually no limit around scaling out the platform.
+test drive Amarisset on a modest setup or simply on your laptop, there's virtually no limit around scaling out the platform.
-Superset is also cloud-native in the sense that it is flexible and lets you choose your web server (Gunicorn, Nginx, Apache), your metadata database engine (MySQL, Postgres, MariaDB, ...), your message queue (Redis, RabbitMQ, SQS, ...),
+Amarisset is also cloud-native in the sense that it is flexible and lets you choose your web server (Gunicorn, Nginx, Apache), your metadata database engine (MySQL, Postgres, MariaDB, ...), your message queue (Redis, RabbitMQ, SQS, ...),